 About Chinese Medicine

-Traditional Chinese Medicine, Eight Principles and Five Elements
+TCM & Classical Chinese Medicine, The Eight Principles & The Five Elements

 About Chinese Herbal Medicine

 Chinese herbs have been used as medicine for more than 2500 years.
 The effectiveness of these medicinal substances has been documented in China and in other parts of Asia for centuries.
 Knowledge of the power of Chinese herbs was passed down through generations of herbal medicine scholars and finally transcribed into the texts that are still used today.
 The ancients classified more than 300 plants, minerals and animals into 18 categories based on the way they affect the body.
 These herbs are further classified by qualities such as the meridians affected, taste and temperature.
 Such distinctions remain at the foundation of Chinese herbal medicine theory and practice today.
 The prescription of Chinese herbal formulations is an art that draws on a strong foundation of Chinese natural philosophy, and Chinese medicine theory.